“I was passing through a wasteland when suddenly my mind drifted … my spirit lifted, my location shifted […]”

 When you’re lost in a game you’ll try anything, so you might try going through the acid like I did.
 Submerging Samus in acid is to make her endure a searing, corroding agony just to kill a couple metroids earlier than intended.
 The implications this has for Samus’ psyche aren’t promising.
 It makes it seem as though Samus wants to murder all the metroids so badly that she’s willing to go through unimaginable pain.
 Compare this to Other M and its mandate that Samus suffer in a super-heated area before getting permission from the man she worships to activate her heat-resistant armor.
 At least in Metroid II her own personal bloodlust is reason enough to compel her to endure hell.
 I’ll take bloodlusty Samus anyday.

-Due to the limitations of the Famicom, the screen cannot scroll diagonally in the first Metroid and has borders on the top, bottom or sides.
+The screen cannot scroll diagonally in the first Metroid and has borders on the top, bottom or sides.
 Metroid’s entire map is laid out orthogonally with long interconnecting shafts and corridors; it is a grid of metro tubes, forever subscribing to perpendicularity and parallels.
 Metroid II begins under open sky and invites players to jump on nearby platforms to show off the free-scrolling capabilities of the Game Boy.